artillerybeacon/benefit-of-drought/README.md

 # benefit-of-drought

-Roguelite proof of concept for Garry's Mod.
+Roguelike proof of concept for Garry's Mod based on [the Risk of Rain series](https://www.riskofrain.com/).